 We present the concept of an agenda.
 This concept serves to represent process knowledge in the area of software development.
 An agenda consists of a list of steps to be performed when developing a software artifact.
 Each activity may have associated a schematic expression of the language in which the artifact is expressed and some validation conditions that help detect errors.
-We present example agendas and discuss the distinguishing features of the agenda concept in detail.

 Agendas provide methodological support to their users, make development knowledge explicit and thus comprehensible, and contribute to a standardization of software development activities and products.
-Agendas are flexible and useful in many different contexts and lay the basis for powerful machine support in software development.